Innovating Dance Practice Grant Guidelines

-The Innovating Dance Practice grant is an initiative of Ausdance NSW to assist professional dance practitioners residing in NSW to develop and innovate their practice through funds made available by Arts NSW on behalf of the NSW Government.
-This is a three year initiative.
+The Innovating Dance Practice grant is an initiative of Ausdance NSW to assist professional dance practitioners residing in NSW to develop and innovate their practice through funds made available by Create NSW on behalf of the NSW Government.

 The grant provides assistance to realise an opportunity that inspires new work, knowledge and skills, for example: